 - Lift the blade’s flat side surface off of the stone at a 20-degree angle, but keep the cutting edge over the stone.

 - Move the blade toward you, while keeping the edge connected with the stone.
-While doing so, maintain the 20-degree angle reached when raising the back side of the blade from the stone and the 45-degree angle length position of the knife to the stone.
+While doing so, maintain the 20-degree angle reached when raising the backside of the blade from the stone and the 45-degree angle length position of the knife to the stone.
 Put a little pressure as you move the blade opposite the stone.

 - Switch over on the other side and redo the process on the other side of the Obsidian blade while keeping the position of the angles.

 Obsidian is a really cool glass that was often used as decoration and even was used in the eyes of the Moai statues on Easter Island.
 This volcanic glass is considered art and can be a great thing to display when it is not in use.
 Displaying your obsidian knife is an easy task that you can creatively personalize.
 Some ideas of ways to display your knife include putting it in a display case, placing it on a shelf, or even investing in a rack that you can put on your desk.
-The obsidian knife is definitely something to show off in front of all of your friends and family that will raise your both your confidence and your ego.
+The obsidian knife is definitely something to show off in front of all of your friends and family that will raise both your confidence and your ego.

 An obsidian knife is a tool that can be versatile and used for many purposes that you may not be able to initially think of off the top of your head.
 The different uses of this knife make it perfect for wilderness and survival usage and make it a key item to bring with you when on your next camping trip.
 With a rich history, it is no wonder that this volcanic product is still used today in modern society.
-The history contributes to the knife’s accountability and specialty in being a multi-purpose item that can be used by people in all kinds of diverse situations.
-This knife is a must have and will make a marvelous addition to your already existing, or non-existing, knife collection.
+The history contributes to the knife’s accountability and speciality in being a multi-purpose item that can be used by people in all kinds of diverse situations.
+This knife is a must-have and will make a marvellous addition to your already existing, or non-existing, knife collection.

-Last update on 2021-09-26 at 11:15 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2022-03-05 at 18:02 / Affiliate links / Images from Amazon Product Advertising API